ebelt9hf/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: Constraint propagation is used by reducing the number of possibilities in the space of possible solutions: If a twin is found, both digits are in one of the two boxes (== constraint).
+Thus, they are not part of the possible solutions for the remaining cells (propagation).

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: As before I included the two diagonals as additional peers.
+Thus, we use the *eliminate*, *only choice*.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame